 There’s only one thing I love more than blood orange season and that just happens to be baking with olive oil!
 I figured nothing could be better than combining the two into the ultimate vegan chocolate cake with a citrus twist.
 This super moist Vegan Blood Orange Chocolate Olive Oil Cake should officially be on the baking “to-do” list before citrus season ends!

-This Vegan Blood Orange Chocolate Olive Oil Cake is the Best Vegan Cake
+The Best Vegan Blood Orange Chocolate Cake

 So…I think it’s time to tell a confession.
 Before I started baking vegan, I never actually LOVED store-bought cake.